 The front panel of the IM30AE contains eight LEDs which act as the targets for the relay elements.
 See Figure 5 for identification of the targets.
 The top row of four targets correspond to the phase and ground overcurrent elements.
 As soon as the measured current level exceeds the trip level defined by the programming variables I>, I>>, O>, or O>>, the appropriate LED begins to flash.
-Once the time element associated with that element has expired (tI>, tI>>, tO>, and tO>>), the relay will have tripped and the LED goes to a constant ON state.
+Once the time element associated with that element has expired (tI>, tI>>, IHH, O>, tO>>, and OHH), the relay will have tripped and the LED goes to a constant ON state.